Basic asynchronous constructs #

 private suspend fun verifyContent(title: String, body: String): PostContent { ... }

-• As we said previously, the failure of a child with an exception immediately cancels its parent and, consequently, all its other children: this means that, for handling the cancellation of nested coroutines, we don’t need to do anything special
+coroutineScopeis a suspending function used to create a new coroutine scope: it suspends the execution of the current coroutine, releasing the underlying thread for other usages; - As we said previously, the failure of a child with an exception immediately cancels its parent and, consequently, all its other children: this means that, for handling the cancellation of nested coroutines, we don’t need to do anything special

-• with coroutineScope no matter the order in which coroutines are awaited, if one of them fails with an exception it is propagated upwards, cancelling all other ones
+coroutineScopeno matter the order in which coroutines are awaited, if one of them fails with an exception it is propagated upwards, cancelling all other ones- this is not the case for

-• this is not the case for supervisorScope, a coroutine builder ensuring that child coroutines can fail independently without affecting the parent coroutine.
+supervisorScope, a coroutine builder ensuring that child coroutines can fail independently without affecting the parent coroutine. - have a look to this test

 Takeaways #